crclark/graph-anns/README.md

 Construction: A Generic Online Approach," in IEEE Transactions on Multimedia, vol. 24, pp. 1909-1921, 2022, doi: 10.1109/TMM.2021.3073811.

-This library is intended to be a flexible component in a system that uses approximate nearest neighbor search.
-It is not a complete system on its own, and requires a bit of glue code to be useful.
+This library is intended to be a flexible foundation for a system that uses approximate nearest neighbor search.

 Interesting features include:
 - A generic interface for nearest neighbor search on arbitrary distance